tyrylu/pyfmodex/docs/usage/sample_code.rst

 Examples
 ========

-While we strive to keep the number of external dependencies required to run the examples below (ideally, to zero), many of the examples require the `curses` library.
+While we strive to keep the number of external dependencies required to run the examples below small (ideally: zero), many of the examples require the :py:mod:`curses` library.
 On Windows, this unfortunately requires the installation of an extra module, for example `windows-curses <https://pypi.org/project/windows-curses/>`_.

 Device detection